abrdn Property Income Trust (LON:API) Trading Up 25% – Time to Buy?

-abrdn Property Income Trust Limited (LON:API – Get Free Report) shares were up 25% on Saturday .
+abrdn Property Income Trust Limited (LON:API – Get Free Report)’s share price rose 25% during mid-day trading on Saturday .
 The stock traded as high as GBX 2.35 and last traded at GBX 2.35.
-Approximately 166,845 shares changed hands during trading, a decline of 91% from the average daily volume of 1,885,938 shares.
+Approximately 166,845 shares traded hands during trading, a decline of 91% from the average daily volume of 1,885,938 shares.
 The stock had previously closed at GBX 1.88.

-The company has a fifty day moving average of GBX 2.07 and a 200-day moving average of GBX 3.77.
+The company’s 50-day moving average price is GBX 2.07 and its two-hundred day moving average price is GBX 3.77.
 The company has a market capitalization of £8.96 million, a price-to-earnings ratio of -0.27 and a beta of 0.33.

 Actively managing UK real estate looking for higher yield and capital growth